Written by Hannah Cox, founder of betternotstop

-Taste vs Skill, whats the difference?
 Despite the fact that I have been blogging for over three years I still don’t consider myself a writer.
 The difference between knowing good writing and being a good writer are of course two different things.

 I love meeting people in person, pitching ideas in meetings and making things happen in the real world.
 My whole career has been based around creating events.
 It’s only five years ago that I started to share my writing – and it’s still scary!
 My background has always been more practical than creative.
 I’m still nervous about people I know reading what I write.

-A friend sent me this video and I watching it every few months to keep me accountable!
+A friend sent me this video and I watch it every few months to keep me accountable!